 "This is the first comprehensive examination of how disability affects equality of opportunity in daily life," Acting Chief Commissioner David Langtry said.
 "It provides a benchmark that will enable Canadians to track progress and identify barriers that deny people with disabilities the full opportunity to make for themselves the lives they wish to have."

 The report released today provides insight for academics, NGOs, community groups and all levels of government involved in developing policies and programs aimed at improving life for Canadians with disabilities.
 It provides a baseline for future studies that the Commission intends to undertake to measure change.

 The report shows a different reality for people with disabilities in areas such as education, employment and economic well-being.

 When compared to other adults, adults with disabilities:

-are more likely to settle for part-time instead of full time employment, and
+- are more likely to settle for part-time instead of full time employment, and

 The Report on Equality Rights of People with Disabilities can be obtained from the Commission's website at chrc-ccdp.gc.ca.